rushikeshwayal/Inventory-Management/readme.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at [your email address].
+For any questions or feedback, please contact rushikeshwayal at rushikwayal6@gmail.com

----

-Feel free to further customize this README to fit your specific project's details and requirements.
-Let me know if there's anything else you'd like to add or modify!